 Long Valley Discovery Trail is an easy short loop trail that starts just outside of Mountain stations ( down the stairway.)
 Another popular trail is the Desert View Trail which offers some amazing views of the Coachella Valley below.

-More experienced hikers can tackle the San Jacinto Peak Trail an 11-mile round trip to the second highest point in Southern California.
-Check at the Valley Ranger Station for maps and trail conditions before you attempt any of the longer hikes.
+More experienced hikers can tackle the Mount San Jacinto Peak Trail, an 11-mile round trip to the second-highest point in Southern California.
+Check at the Valley Ranger Station for maps and trail conditions before attempting any longer hikes.

-If you are visiting during the winter cross-country, ski and snowshoe rental equipment are available at the winter adventure center.
-Bring along warm clothing for your trip up the mountain, winters are very cold and even in the summer, it can be quite cool.
+If you visit during the winter, cross-country, ski, and snowshoe rental equipment are available at the winter adventure center.
+Bring along warm clothing for your trip up the mountain, winters are frigid, and it can be quite cool even in the summer.

-Plan on spending a half day at the Palm Springs Tramway.
+Plan on spending a half-day at the Palm Springs Tramway.
 After your ride, there are plenty of activities to fill out your day trip.
-You might consider spending a night in Palm Springs and make this trip a weekend getaway.

 Your trip to the top of Mount San Jacinto will fill up about half a day.
 Palm Springs offers numerous attractions to complete your trip.
 There are so many things to do in the area you might consider spending at least one night in town.
-Here is a list of our favorite things to do in and around Palm Springs.
+Here is a list of our favorite activities in and around Palm Springs.

 - Living Desert Zoo – This family-friendly attraction is a breathtaking experience nestled at the foot of the Santa Rosa Mountains and is a worthwhile destination for any weekend day trip.

-- Moorten Botanical Gardens – A little-known secret of visitors to Palm Springs, the gardens afford guests an opportunity to view a vast and amazing collection desert plants.
+- Moorten Botanical Gardens – A little-known secret of visitors to Palm Springs, the gardens allow guests to view a vast and amazing collection of desert plants.

 - Indian Canyons – Just a short drive from downtown Palm Springs, the Indian Canyons are four canyons preserved by the Agua Caliente Cahuilla Indians